Medical sergeant who lost husband dies in Mariupol

-Doctor and sergeant Olena Kushnir died in Mariupol, Ukraine, on Easter Sunday, according to Italian news agency Ansa.
+Doctor and sergeant Olena Kushnir was killed in Mariupol, Ukraine, on Easter Sunday, according to Italian news agency Ansa.
 The port city is besieged by Russian troops and is one of the hardest hit by the 56-day war.

 Olena was one of about a hundred women who were on the battlefront in the city.
 Even having lost her husband in the first days of the invasion of the country, she decided to stay to fight and treat the wounded.

-In March, she posted on social media a video that became famous in which she witnessed the martyrdom of the city, asked the West for help and explained her decision to stay in Mariupol: “Don’t feel sorry for me, I’m a doctor, a fighter, I’m Ukrainian, I fulfill my duty”.
+In March, the doctor posted a video that became famous on social media, in which she witnessed the martyrdom of the city, asked the West for help and explained her decision to stay in Mariupol: “Don’t feel sorry for me, I’m a doctor, a fighter, I’m Ukrainian , I do my duty”.

 Giorgia Meloni, an Italian journalist and politician, mourned the sergeant’s death on social media.
 “Olena Kushnir, soldier and doctor, died in Mariupol on Easter day.
-She had saved her son through a humanitarian corridor in Mariupol, and then returned to the fight (…) A patriot who gave her life to help her people and for the love of your country.
+He saved her son through a humanitarian corridor in Mariupol and then returned to the fight (…) A patriot who gave her life to help her people and out of love to your country.
 Rest in peace.”

 Ukrainian military appeals in Mariupol